miyurusankalpa/IPv6-dns-server/README.md

 * Test domains: cdn-b-east.streamable.com
 * IPv6 Type: Unicast
 * Coverage: IPv6 is not available in some locations.
+All on Aggressive.
 * Usability: Stable
+* Aggressive mode: Adds AMS POP address in aggressive mode, where IPv6 address is not available.

 ## Highwinds